Administrative Officers of the College

 Making the Transition to College: Courses for First-Year Students

-University College works diligently to provide courses that meet our mission of "assisting new students in making a successful transition to the University and in building a solid foundation for further academic success."
+University College works diligently to provide courses that meet our mission of helping students successfully transition to the University of Oklahoma by establishing a space of belonging, a place for flourishing, and a foundation for further academic success.

-- The Choosing a Major course explores the majors and minors that OU has to offer, and it helps students find their own interests and strengths.
+- Choosing a Major, UCOL 2021: leads students through the majors and minors that OU has to offer, and helps students find their own interests and strengths.

-- Transitions for Transfer Students introduces transfer students to the academic requirements, policies, and resources at the University of Oklahoma.
+- Transitions for Transfer Students, UCOL 3001: introduces transfer students to the academic requirements, policies, and resources at the University of Oklahoma.

 Center for Student Advancement